mworks-proj/True-Tithe/README.md

 git clone https://github.com/mworks-proj/True-Tithe.git
 ```

-2. Serve the index.html in your browser
+2. Serve the index.html in your browser.
 To serve th index.html in your browser follow these steps:

-0. switch to desired template using `cd template-01`
+0. Switch to desired template using `cd template-01`
-1. install required modules via `npm install`
+1. Install required modules via `npm install`
-2. install any updates using `sudo npm install -g npm`
+2. Install any updates using `sudo npm install -g npm`
-3. launch local dev enviornment `npm start`
+3. Launch local dev enviornment `npm start`

 ## Usage

- Find GemWallet API in `<script>` section and add your orgs xrpl address
+ Find GemWallet API in `<script>` section and add your business/ orgs xrpl address to recieve $XRP $USD and trustline info.
+For more info on how to establish these address see

 The script contains three buttons that trigger the following actions:
 1. Pay XRP: Sends 20 XRP to the specified destination address.